Philosopher of Psychiatry & Historian of Autism Home

-I have generally only included work by autism psychologists if they make a useful contribution to historical understanding rather than just provide a brief summery.
+I have generally only included works if they make a useful contribution to historical understanding rather than just provide a brief summery.
 Also, I have only included texts from 1980 onwards.

 Blacher, Jan. & Christensen, Lisa.
 (2011).
 'Sowing the Seeds of the Autism Field: Leo Kanner' (1943).
 Intellectual and Developmental Disabilities, 49/3, pp.172-191.